Stav Danaos: Career

-In 2006, Stav applied to join the BBC Weather Centre as a presenter.
+In 2006, Danaos applied to join the BBC Weather Centre as a presenter.
 He joined the team and began presenting forecasts in February 2007.
-He began presenting for regional BBC news channels such as Reporting Scotland.
-He has also done presenting work in Newcastle, Northern Ireland and Birmingham.
+He began presenting weather for regional BBC news programmes such as Reporting Scotland.
+He also worked as a presenter in Newcastle, Northern Ireland and Birmingham.
 Danaos joined the BBC's national news channel to present regular forecasts in 2013.